Cray-HPE/sat/README.md

 installer, which will result in the installation and configuration of the SAT software.

-The subsection below describes how to install this software in a development environment with pip.

 ## Installation via pip

 For development purposes, this python package can be installed either by